Setting Healthy Boundaries:

 else’s feelings at the same time.
 You are not responsible for the

-responsible for communicating the boundary in a respectful manner.
+only responsible for communicating the boundary in a respectful

+manner.
 If others get upset with you, that is their problem.
-If they no
+If they

 At first, you will probably feel selfish, guilty,